Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Symbol of Determination

 Bold action and clear focus help overcome challenges and achieve goals.
-Dedication and effort strengthen resilience in daily life.
-Toki carvings remind wearers to stay committed to growth and success.
+This carving reminds wearers to stay committed to success, turning obstacles into opportunities to build character.

 Connection to Leadership

-Toki has long symbolised authority, respect, and responsibility among Māori leaders.
-Leadership guided by wisdom and fairness is reflected in the design.
-Wearing a Toki inspires careful decision-making and thoughtful guidance.
+The Toki has long symbolised authority, respect, and responsibility.
+Leadership guided by wisdom and fairness is seen in the design, inspiring careful decision-making and thoughtful guidance.

 Personal Empowerment